 High-intensity focused ultrasound (HIFU)

 High-intensity focused ultrasound (HIFU) is a new cancer treatment that’s being studied in the United States.
 It uses focused beams of high-frequency sound waves to heat up and kill cancer cells.
-This method is similar to radiation therapy, but doesn’t use radioactive materials.
+This method is similar to radiation therapy in that it aims at the focus of the cancer tumor, but doesn’t use radioactive materials.

 Your doctor and healthcare team will help you determine which of these prostate cancer treatments is right for you.
 Factors include the stage of your cancer, the extent of the cancer, the risk of recurrence, as well as your age and overall health.